C++ Iterators

 auto count_until(It first, Sent last);

-In C++20+ ranges, sentinels (the "end" position) need not be the same type as the iterator — std::ranges::range uses a (begin, sentinel) pair, allowing iterations like "until null terminator" or "until predicate" without dummy "past-the-end" iterators.
+• Sentinels in C++20 ranges — "end" need not be same type as iterator. std::ranges::range uses (begin, sentinel) pairs → "until null terminator" or "until predicate" without dummy past-the-end iterators.

 7. Iterator Invalidation

-After certain container operations, existing iterators may no longer point to valid elements.
-The exact rules differ per container.
+• After certain container ops, existing iterators may become invalid.
+Rules differ per container.

 Container Invalidates